ArthurBick/GitCommands/README.md

 # GitCommands
 To remember git commands

+#### Turn a local directory into a git repo
+- cd to the folder
+- git init

 #### Set a local repo to a Github remote repo:
 - git remote set-url origin https://github.com/ArthurBick/Angular2Fundamentals.git